icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 ```

 ## How to Upload Molecular Data
 ### Step 1.
-Prepare Song sequencing_experiment metadata
+Prepare molecular metadata sequencing_experiment payload
-Before proceeding, please read the instructions on how to [prepare and validate](/docs/submission/molecular-data-prep).
+Before proceeding, please read the instructions on how to [prepare and validate](/docs/submission/molecular-data-prep) molecular metadata payloads.

-- This is an example of a correctly formatted payload from a [normal sample](https://github.com/icgc-argo/argo-metadata-schemas/blob/master/example_payloads/dash1_normal.json).
-- This is an example of a correctly formatted payload from a [tumour sample](https://github.com/icgc-argo/argo-metadata-schemas/blob/master/example_payloads/dash1_tumour.json).

 ### Step 2.
 Upload the metadata file

-Once you have formatted the payload correctly, use the song-client `submit` command to upload the Song payload.
+Once you have formatted the payload correctly, use the song-client `submit` command to upload the payload.

 ```shell
 > ./bin/sing submit -f dash-5-tumour.json